manuelzander/python_udp_server/README.md

 ## Acknowledgments

-Many thanks to [julvo](https://github.com/julvo) for a review and some great suggestions during development of this software! 😊
+Many thanks to [julvo](https://github.com/julvo) for his review and great suggestions during development of this software 😊